Chambers and Partners: Law firm submissions 101

 Before you sharpen your pencils and clear your calendar, a few important things to note:

-– Plan ahead.
+- Plan ahead.
 Chambers is not for the procrastinators in the group.
 It’s for the highlighter wielding, Type A, already-done-with-holiday-shopping humans among us.
-Make sure you have the time and capacity to submit on time.
+Make sure you have the time and capacity to submit by the deadline.

 But, like, I have a day job.
 How can I get this done?